Geometrical Bell inequalities for arbitrarily many qudits with different outcome strategies: Biased GHZ states

 \section{Biased GHZ states}

-Having found three out of four strategies giving equivalent in the Bell scenario given above, we want to find a difference between them by altering the design of the experiment.
+Having found the first and the second strategies giving equivalent in the Bell scenario given above, we want to find a difference between them by altering the design of the experiment.
 Particularly, we consider biased GHZ states (of Schmidt rank $d-1$),

-Again, we found the same results for both vectors and scalars assigned to sums modulo $d$.
 There are few instances (e.g., $N=3,d=3$) where finite $L$ is optimal, but the inequality is not violated.
+First, let us consider the first strategy.
 In most cases, inequalities for $L\rightarrow\infty$ become optimal, and the violation ratio reads

-For $N\leq 5$ the violation ratio grows with $d$, while for $N\geq 7$ it drops.
-For $N=6$ the inequalities are the weakest at $d=7$ (see FIG. \ref{fig:Violation}).
+Note that for $N\leq 5$ the values of QCR increase with $d$, while for $N\geq 7$ they decrease.
+In case of $N=6$, the QCR is the lowest at $d=7$ (see FIG. \ref{fig:Violation}).

-The scenario with scalar dichotomic outcomes is a bit stronger than the previous ones.
-For $N=2,3$ it is optimal to take $L=2$.
-It requires $d\geq 12$ for two particles and $d\geq 5$ for three to observe violation.
-The violation ratio grows with dimension to saturate at 1.154 for $N=3$.
-For $N\geq 4$, the scenario with $L\rightarrow\infty$ is the optimal one and the inequalities become again equivalent to the previous strategies.
-The ratios for scalar dichotomic outcomes are given in Table \ref{Tab6} for $N=2,3$ and $L=2$.
+The results distinguish the first strategy as the one leading to the highest robustness against the white noise.
+Once more, for low values of the particle number, $N<4$, it is optimal to refrain from measuring n more than two bases at each side.
+For $N\geq 4$ the QCR grows with $L$.
+Unlike for biased GHZ states, QCR grows with the dimensionality of the subsystems.
+The QCR for scalar dichotomic outcomes is given in Table \ref{Tab6} for $N=2,3$ and $L=2$.

-When we assign complex outcomes, the correlation function becomes factorizable, $E_{QM}=(d-2)/(d-1)e^{-i\alpha'}$ and hence the inequality cannot be violated.
+When we assign complex outcomes, the correlation function becomes factorizable, $E_{\mathrm{QM}}=(d-2)/(d-1)e^{-i\alpha'}$ and hence the inequality cannot be violated.